BLUE HORIZON, BOOK 4

 Merlin told her everything, and after a few minutes, the Retriever had her hands up to her mouth.
 “I am so very sorry,” she said in a quiet voice.
 “My Jonathan didn’t have the best judgment in his final years, I’m afraid.”

 “It wasn’t your fault, Abigail,” Merlin said in a gentle voice.
 “We don’t blame you.”

 “Still, this wouldn’t have happened if Jonathan had gotten better care.”

 “We’ll be okay, Mrs. Meers,” Cindy told her.

 “What is this?” asked another voice.
 Merlin looked over at a feline police officer and the small flying saucer in her hands.

 Merlin excused himself from the Golden Retriever and walked over to the striped cat.
 “That’s a mobile sentry system for my office,” he said.
 He took the discus from her and noted a dent in its leading edge.
 He tapped the unit’s reset button and the lenses glowed again.

 The flying saucer responded with flashing lights when it registered Merlin’s identity.

-“Good job, Moss,” the grey wolf said when it floated away from his hands.
+“Good job, Moss,” the gray wolf said when it floated away from his hands.
 “Verbal instruction kappa-iota.
-Resume normal duties.”
+Resume normal routine.”

 “Meow!” the saucer acknowledged.